gatsbyjs/gatsby/docs/docs/how-to/sourcing-data/sourcing-from-netlify-cms.md

 ### Pushing to GitHub

-We can resolve all of the above handily by pushing our test site to GitHub and deploying it to Netlify.
+We can resolve all the above handily by pushing our test site to GitHub and deploying it to Netlify.
 First, initialize your Gatsby project as a Git repo, and push it up to GitHub.
 If you need help on this part, check out GitHub's [guide](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).